 Emotional pain is also the direct result of us not forgiving others.
 The bitterness and anger we harbor when we hang on to the wrongs committed by others cankers our souls and leaves us bereft of the ability to feel and express love.

 Lack of forgiveness leads to the distorted thought patterns of criticism, assumptions, faultfinding, exaggeration, doubt, and unrealistic expectations.
 Feeding ourselves with a steady diet of this negativity will surely lead to emotional and physical distress.

 When we forgive, we release ourselves from this downward spiral and allow our souls to heal.
 We no longer punish ourselves by fretting over what another person said or did that hurt us.
 Rather, we let go of the need to see that they are justly recompensed, and leave such action in the hands of God.

 Once we let go of these feelings, we leave room in our hearts for love, especially God's love.
 It is always present, but the storm clouds of emotional pain keep us from seeing and feeling it.
 We think that perhaps he doesn't care or love us because he has left us alone and hurting.
 In reality, he is simply waiting for us to reach out to him.

 God is no respecter of persons.
 The rain falls on all and yet, the sunshine is always there, even when we cannot see it.
 No matter who we are or what we have done, God is there for us.
 When we reach out for his love, our emotional pain dissipates and we are bathed in the soft glow of his warmth and acceptance.

 Resolving emotional pain

 There is a process we can go through to identify and resolve residual emotional pain.
 It starts with being introspective, and looking at our lives from an objective point of view.
-The following questions are helpful (from The Emotional Survival Workbook):
+The following questions are helpful: